26 Feb – 5 March 2020 (8 Nights/9 Days)

 Dine in some Delhi’s iconic restaurants and visit the Janpath markets at night

-6.5 hour train ride from Udaipur to Jaipur
+7 hour train ride from Kemphur (Marigold Hotel) to Jaipur

-Services of an English speaking guide throughout the Tour and local guides plus Tammie from Vibrant Women will also be present.
+Services of an English speaking Indian guide throughout the tour, plus local guides at each site, (we like you to have the best local experience and knowledge) plus Tammie from Vibrant Women will also be present.

 Airfares to and from India